Georg-Christof Bertsch

-Georg-Christof Bertsch (born 30 May 1959 in Seeheim-Jugenheim) is a German corporate identity and organizational behavior consultant (Systemische Organisationsberatung according to SW&F) an podcast anchorman of DDCAST.
+Georg-Christof Bertsch (born 30 May 1959 in Seeheim-Jugenheim) is a German corporate identity and organizational behavior consultant (Systemische Organisationsberatung according to SW&F) and podcast anchorman of DDCAST.

 Background

 Georg-Christof Bertsch is the third son to Robert Bertsch (1922-1997), principal of a special education grammar school, and Anny Bertsch, née Herling (1916-2009).
 Beginning in the early 70s, Robert and Anny were initiating leaders in the reconciliation between their hometown and France (Villenave-d'Ornon), the UK (Chesterfield) and Israel, helping to establish a sister city or community relations in these three countries.
 In 1988, Robert Bertsch published "Juden in Seeheim und Jugenheim", the first historical account of Jewish life in Seeheim-Jugenheim, Germany.
 The book was launched to commemorate the 50th anniversary of Kristallnacht.
 Bertsch is a Rotary International member at RC Frankfurt Friedensbrücke.
 Paul Harris Fellow since 2022.
 He is an elected member of DDC German Designer Club.
 He is an atheist.